FPGA-Based Neural Network Accelerators for Space Applications: A Survey: Literature Review

-Abderrahmane et al. (2022)~\cite{abderrahmaneSPLEATSPikingLowpower2022} proposed SPLEAT, an FPGA-based SNN accelerator designed for cloud detection onboard the OPS-SAT satellite equipped with a Cyclone V FPGA~\cite{evansOPSSATESANanosatellite2014,evansOPSSATOperationalConcept2016}.
-The authors implemented two distinct architectures of SPLEAT: one utilizing serial spike generation and the other employing parallelization.
-These implementations were compared with a CNN and a Hybrid NN (HNN) implementation regarding inference time and power consumption.
-These networks were based on the LeNet model and trained and tested using the OPS-SAT cloud dataset.
+\phantomsection \textbf{Abderrahmane et al. (2022)~\cite{abderrahmaneSPLEATSPikingLowpower2022}} proposed SPLEAT, a SNN accelerator designed for cloud detection on board the OPS-SAT satellite in a Cyclone V \cite{evansOPSSATESANanosatellite2014,evansOPSSATOperationalConcept2016}.
+The authors implemented two distinct SPLEAT architectures: one using serial spike generation and the other parallel spike generation.
+They compared these implementations with a CNN and a Hybrid NN (HNN) implementation for the same task.
+These NNs were based on LeNet and trained and tested using the OPS-SAT cloud dataset.
 The HNN utilized conventional convolutional layers followed by spiking dense layers.

-The results indicated that the estimated inference time for the CNN was 25 $\mu s$; for the HNN, it was 280 $\mu s$; for the SNN utilizing serial spike generation, it was 1860 $\mu s$; and for the SNN employing parallel spike generation, it was 160 $\mu s$.
-In terms of power consumption, the accelerator's usage for the CNN was 243.99 mW; for the HNN, it was 295.99 mW; for the SNN with serial spike generation, it was 41.28 mW; and for the SNN with parallel spike generation, it was 201.69 mW.
-Notably, among the four tested ANN architectures, the SNN with serial spike generation achieved the highest accuracy of 71.92\% on the provided dataset.
+The estimated inference time and power consumption for the CNN were 25 $\mu s$ and 243.99 mW; for the HNN, 280 $\mu s$ and 295.99 mW; for the SNN utilizing serial spike generation, 1860 $\mu s$ and 41.28 mW; and for the SNN employing parallel spike generation, 160 $\mu s$ and 201.69 mW.
+Among the four tested ANN architectures, the SNN with serial spike generation achieved the highest accuracy of 71.92\% on the provided dataset.